 Prerequisite: Formal admission to the MRI program is required.
 Minimum grade of C in MRI 200, MRI 241, and MRI 260.
-Note: Students enroll for this course through Michigan Colleges online.
+Note: Students enroll for this course through Michigan Colleges Online.
+Tuition rates and course fees are billed at the EPiC program rate by the provider institution.